The Battle of the Somme

 However, it could not remain there and when we heard about the story we were curious to know what the plans were for the artwork and contacted the base to find out more.
 Our Old Kitchen was rather a blank space for 2014, awaiting re-display this coming winter and with Sir George’s patronage of up and coming artists and also the family stories related to the war in mind, we knew that we could perhaps offer it a perfect ‘last resting place’.
 The squadron were thrilled and, knowing the work of the National Trust as a conservation charity, were keen to for us to give the artwork a final home for more people to see, thus kindly gifting it to the property.

-The artwork can now be found in the Old Kitchen at Dudmaston, where it will stay available for visitors to view, Sunday to Thursday each week until the Hall closes on 31 October.
+The artwork can now be found in the Old Kitchen at Dudmaston, where it will stay available for visitors to view, Sunday to Thursday each week until 30 October.
 The students have asked that after this it be destroyed in memory of those who lost their lives on the Somme.
 We will try to think of a fitting way for such an evocative and touching piece of artwork to go.

 While it is here with us we do hope that you enjoy it.